kching/app-stack/packages/api/readme.md

 When the platform starts via the `platform.start()` call, all initialized services will undergo the start up process where the lifecycle status transitions to `STARTING`.
 All registered handlers and background jobs registered in the `init()` function are brought to live.
 If there was an `onStart` callback registered, the callback is invoked at this point.
-After the execution of `onStart` callback, the service is transitioned into the `RUNNING` state.
+After the execution of `onStarted` callback, the service is transitioned into the `STARTED` state.

 A running service may be stopped, either individually or together as a group as the application exits.
 When a service stops, its lifecycle status is set to `STOPPING`.
-If there was a `onStop` callback defined in the `init()` function, it will be called, follow by a removal of handlers from API endpoints and websocket routes.
+If there was a `onStopping` callback defined in the `init()` function, it will be called, follow by a removal of handlers from API endpoints and websocket routes.
 When the all handlers and background tasks are removed, the service is transitioned into a `STOPPED` state.